Model Tier Routing — Automatic Downgrade Logic

 The mapping reflects the actual quality requirements of each agent type:

-Revenue-product agents (Foresight, the sports prediction agent, the political events prediction agent) make trading decisions.
+Revenue-product agents (Foresight, the sports-prediction bot, the signal-engine bot) make trading decisions.
 The quality of reasoning directly affects P&L. Sonnet is the minimum acceptable quality level.
 These agents are capped at Sonnet, not Opus — adding Opus overhead to every trading decision would be expensive, and the quality delta for signal generation tasks does not justify the premium.

-Shared-service agents (InDecision Engine, the semantic memory layer) power other agents.
+Shared-service agents (InDecision Engine, Semantic Memory Layer) power other agents.
 They need reliable reasoning for classification, routing, and synthesis tasks.
 Sonnet is the appropriate ceiling.

-Content-product agents (the AI content production pipeline, Rewired Minds pipeline) generate written output at scale.
+Content-product agents (the blog-content pipeline, the Rewired Minds pipeline) generate written output at scale.
 Sonnet produces high-quality content for blog and video scripts.
-Opus is excessive for this use case and would make the content pipeline 5x more expensive per run.
+Opus is excessive for this use case and would make the content pipeline ~1.67x more expensive per run.

-Tooling agents (OpenClaw skills, MCPs) perform well-defined utility tasks: format conversion, simple classification, template filling.
+Tooling agents (OpenClaw Skills, MCPs) perform well-defined utility tasks: format conversion, simple classification, template filling.
 Haiku handles these cleanly.
-Routing tooling agents through Sonnet is a 12x cost premium for equivalent output quality.
+Routing tooling agents through Sonnet is a ~3x cost premium for equivalent output quality.

 Notice what is missing from the ceiling map: Opus.
 No agent type has a ceiling at Opus.
 This is a deliberate product decision — if a task genuinely requires Opus-level reasoning, it warrants a manual override and an explicit justification, not an automated pathway.